Skip to main content

 XII.
 LOBBYING

-A. Only those individuals authorized to lobby on behalf of the University by the Board of Trustees are permitted to lobby on behalf of the University or any part of the University.
-Any person engaged in lobbying who is not authorized to lobby on behalf of the University is not lobbying for or representing the University.
+A. Only those individuals authorized by the Board of Trustees are permitted to lobby on behalf of the University or any part of the University.

-C. No funds DISTRIBUTED by the University to the Student Government Association, or to any RSO shall be used for the purpose of lobbying, either directly or indirectly.
+B. No funds distributed by the University to the Student Government Association, or to any RSO shall be used for the purpose of lobbying, either directly or indirectly.

-While individuals and groups are free to express political judgments in the form of an endorsement of a candidate or a ballot issue, such an endorsement may not imply and does not imply official University sanction or action.
+While individuals and groups are free to express political judgments in the form of an endorsement of a candidate or a ballot issue, such an endorsement may not imply and does not imply official University support, sanction, or action.

-A. The name of the University, the abbreviated name, the seal, or symbols of the University shall not be used in such a manner as to imply University endorsement of a political party or candidate.
+A. The name of the University, the abbreviated name, the seal, or symbols of the University shall not be used in such a manner as to endorse, or imply University endorsement, of a political party, ballot issue, or candidate for political office.

 B. The name of the University, the abbreviated name, the seal, or symbols of the University shall not be used in such a manner as to imply a University position on a public advocacy issue, unless such position has been officially adopted by the University.